Looking to get on the ladder, but need to decide on where to buy? Get help with making that big decision.

 Find the optimal bus stops, tram stops, underground stops and other transport links – and how frequently trains and buses run.
 And work out how much everything is going to cost.

-Find out all you can about sports facilities, leisure centres, parks and open spaces by researching online – and checking out maps.
+Find out all you can about sports facilities, leisure centres, parks and open spaces by researching online.
+What are the opening times and costs?
+Are there any new spaces opening soon for you to take advantage of?

-If you’re a gym bunny, see if there’s a gym you can walk or bike to – or access quickly by car or bus.
+If you’re a gym bunny, see if there’s a gym you can walk or cycle to – or access quickly by car or bus.

 Local authority planning and Council Tax